Iu Mien people: Escaping Laos

+Western countries

 In 1976, the western governments sent their embassy personnel to interview Lao refugees and process legal documents to allow them to settle in western countries.
 From 1976 to 1995, 40,000 thousand plus Iu Mien refugees were settled in the United States of America.
 The majority of Iu Mien people in the U.S. today live in California, Oregon, Washington, Alaska, and North Carolina.
 Few lives scatter all over the United States due to following jobs, pursuing education, and marriage.
 The Iu Mien people today are spreading out to the western hemisphere.
 About 1,500 plus were settled in France.
 About 400 Iu Mien people were settled in Canada.
 Few families were settled in Australia and New Zealand.
-A couple of families had settled in Demark.
+A couple of families had settled in Denmark.

 Each time the Iu Mien migrated into a new country, they have to leave many fellow Iu Mien people behind.
 The majority of Iu Mien people still remain in China.
 At least 2 to 3 million Iu Mien are living in China.
 500,000 thousand plus Iu Mien are living in Vietnam.
 About 50,000 thousand plus Iu Mien people are living in Thailand and about 30,000 thousand plus are still remaining in Laos.

 Culture

 Marriage

 The Iu Mien have a strong family foundation.
 Marriage norms are strongly preserved in Iu Mien society.
 When a man feels that his girlfriend is a potential wife, he will ask his parents to set up a meeting with the girl's parents.
 When the girl's parents accept the invitation to meet and confirm it with the prospective groom's family, they prepare a meal for the boy's family.
 The prospective groom's parents will ask for his girlfriend's birth date to check if they match each other.
 If their birth dates match and further discussion goes smoothly, further discussion will take place, the boy will give a silver bracelet to his prospective wife, symbolizing primary engagement.
 If the girl feels ready to spend the rest of her life with the man who has proposed to her, she will keep the silver bracelet.
 However, she will make an attempt to return a silver bracelet to her boyfriend at least once so as to test him.
 This allows the girl to test if the man who has proposed to her truly loves her.
 In order to pass the test, the boyfriend must bring the silver bracelet back to his girlfriend and ask her to keep it, a request she will accept.
 The boy will then ask his parents to set up a second appointment to negotiate the girl's dowry and details of the wedding with her parents.
 There are two types of Iu Mien weddings: small weddings and big wedding ceremonies.
-The big wedding ranges in cost from $15,000 to $30,000, excluding the dowry, and the small wedding costs between $5,000 to $15,000 without the dowry.
+The big wedding ranges in cost from $15,000 to $30,000, excluding the bride price, and the small wedding costs between $5,000 to $15,000 without the bride price.